Avadaa/Emoji-listing-site/README.md

 https://www.emojiwall.com/#/

 A site that lists all the major emojis out there.
 This project was mainly made for educational purposes.
-The main focus was to have a easy-to-use -web page to copy wanted emoji(s) without any extra hassle.
+The focus was to have an easy-to-use web page to copy wanted emoji(s) without any extra hassle.

 What I learned (after the cryptocurrency exchange):
 - Mobile responsiveness